Skip to content

 The header indicates that one file ('genotype.vcf') has 929 samples, the other file has 583 and there are 514 matching sample IDs in both files.

-At the end of the file, a footer shows the total for each column followed by number of possible errors (or mismatches).
-In this case the were 19 ALT fields that did not match between 'genotype.vcf' and 'sequencing.vcf'.
+The errors section shows the count of each error type encountered.
+In this case there were 19 ALT fields that did not match between 'genotype.vcf' and 'sequencing.vcf'.
 This can happen, for instance, when there are INDELs, which cannot be detected by genotyping arrays.

 Info

-Summary messages are shown to STDERR if you use verbose mode (command line option -v).
+Summary messages are also shown to STDERR if you use verbose mode (command line option -v).